Get all the latest data for Italy

 Does a property price drop look likely in Italy as of 2026?

-As of January 2026, the likelihood of a meaningful property price decline in Italy over the next 12 months appears low, mainly because affordability is not stretched and long-term real prices remain below prior peaks.
+As of 2026, the likelihood of a meaningful property price decline in Italy over the next 12 months looks low to medium, with a national crash much less likely than a small correction in overpriced micro-markets.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Italy.